-- the capture of fine particulates and reducing emissions. - enhance air quality control. - reducing carbon intensity and we are 100 % renewable - automation, reducing steam and energy consumption per unit output. - Steam efficiency steam efficiency technology MVR is introduced and working efficiently
+- ESP Enhancement: A new field was added to the Electrostatic Precipitator (ESP) and significantly improving the capture of fine particulates and reducing emissions. - Electrified Gravel Bed (EGB): successfully commissioned after the ESP to further reduce emission levels and enhance air quality control. - 100% Renewable: The Company is, using bagasse-a sugar industry byproduct-as the primary fuel, thereby reducing carbon intensity and we are 100 % renewable - Energy Optimization: Boiler operations and power generation systems have been optimized through automation, reducing steam and energy consumption per unit output. - Steam efficiency steam efficiency technology MVR is introduced and working efficiently